Flavjack/rticles/README.md

 ```

-If all packages are installed correctly shoul be appear the "Build" button in the Rstudio.
+If all packages are installed correctly shoul be appear the "Build" button in the Rstudio IDE.

-Play the "Build" button and wait until compile and if all is okay a promp windows will be appeare the html version of the template document.
+Play the "Build" button and wait until compile and if all is okay a promp windows will be appeare with the html version of the template document.

-If you want to modify the document, open **index.Rmd** file and you add and change the text and code.
+If you want to modify the document, open **index.Rmd** file and you can add and change the text and code.

-So, Now you are ready to go and produce your first document!
+So, now you are ready to go and produce your first document!

 ### Folders and files